kumbulanit/t-sql/tech company/untitled/Module 8/Lesson4_Using_Functions_to_Work_with_NULL.md

         -- NULL-safe calculations for KPIs
-        COUNT(CASE WHEN p.ActualEndDate IS NOT NULL THEN 1 END) AS CompletedProjects, COUNT(CASE WHEN p.ActualEndDate IS NULL AND p.Status = 'Active' THEN 1 END) AS ActiveProjects,
+        COUNT(CASE WHEN p.ActualEndDate IS NOT NULL THEN 1 END) AS CompletedProjects, COUNT(CASE WHEN p.ActualEndDate IS NULL AND p.IsActive = 'Active' THEN 1 END) AS ActiveProjects,
         COUNT(CASE WHEN ISNULL(p.ActualCost, 0) > ISNULL(p.Budget, 0) THEN 1 END) AS OverBudgetProjects

     FROM Projects p